The Crape Myrtle Bonsai Tree, scientific name Lagerstroemia indica, is native to China and Korea.

 Flowering: One of the main reasons why this tree is so popular is its six-petaled white, red, pink, or purple flowers that are produced from June until September.
 Flowers are born in clusters at the beginning of the summer, followed by brown or black fruits.
 When mature they dry and split releasing disk-shaped seeds.

 Outdoor/Indoor Use: Both.
 It is really an outside tree that can be grown indoors if provided with bright light and cool temperatures during winter months.
 Cool temperatures are required in order to trigger dormancy indoors.

 Light Requirements: It prefers full sun.
 If grown indoors place near the window with a lot of natural sunlight.

-Fertilizing: Feed with well balanced liquid fertilizer every two weeks during growing season.
+Fertilizing: Feed with a well-balanced liquid fertilizer every two weeks during the growing season.

 Hardiness: Grows best in USDA Zones 7-9.
 This tree is hardy but needs to be protected from freezing temperatures.
 Maintain 45-50F temperature during winter.

 Insects and Diseases: Aphids, powdery mildew